mspnp/aks-secure-baseline/11-gitops.md

 Generally speaking, bootstrapping a cluster should be last time you should need to use direct cluster access tools like `kubectl` for day-to-day configuration operations on this cluster (outside of live-site situations).
 Between ARM for Azure resource definitions and the application of Kubernetes manifests via Flux, all normal configuration activities can be performed without the need to use `kubectl`.
 You will however use it for the upcoming workload deployment.
 This is because the SDLC component of workloads are not in scope for this reference implementation, as this is focused the infrastructure and baseline configuration.

 **Typically all of the above bootstrapping steps would be codified in a release pipeline so that there would be NO NEED to perform any steps manually.** We're performing the steps manually here, like we have with all content so far, for illustrative purposes of the steps required.
-Once you have a safe deployment practice documented (both for internal team reference and for compliance needs), you can then put those automate those actions into an auditable deployment pipeline, that combines deploying the infrastructure with the immediate follow up bootstrapping the cluster.
-Your workload(s) have a distinct lifecycle from your cluster and as such should be managed via separate pipelines.
-Bootstrapping your cluster should be seen as a direct and _immediate_ continuation of the deployment of your cluster.
-There is a subnet allocated in this reference specifically for your build agents to perform unattended, "last mile" deployment, and configuration needs for your cluster.
+Once you have a safe deployment practice documented (both for internal team reference and for compliance needs), you can then put those actions into an auditable deployment pipeline, that combines deploying the infrastructure with the immediate follow up bootstrapping the cluster.
+Your workload(s) have a distinct lifecycle from your cluster and as such should be managed via separate pipelines. **Bootstrapping your cluster should be seen as a direct and _immediate_ continuation of the deployment of your cluster.** There is a subnet allocated in this reference implementation called `snet-management-agents` specifically for your build agents to perform unattended, "last mile" deployment, and configuration needs for your cluster.
 There is no compute deployed to that subnet, but typically this is where you'd put in a VM Scale Set as a [GitHub Action Self-Hosted Runner](https://docs.github.com/actions/hosting-your-own-runners/about-self-hosted-runners) or [Azure DevOps Self-Hosted Agent Pool](https://docs.microsoft.com/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops).
 This compute should be a hardened, minimal installation set, and monitored.
 Just like a jump box, this compute will span two distinct security zones; in this case, unattended, externally managed GitHub Workflow definitions and your cluster.

 ## Live-site cluster access alternatives

 If you wish to add an auditable layer of indirection between users and the cluster for live-site issues, you might consider a ChatOps approach, in which commands against the cluster are executed by dedicated, hardened compute in a subnet like the one above for deployment but are fronted by a Microsoft Teams integration.
 That gives you the ability to log _all commands_ executed against the cluster, without necessarily building an ops process based exclusively around jump boxes.
 Also, you may already have an IAM-gated IT automation platform in place in which pre-defined _actions_ can be constructed within.
-Its action runners would then execute within the ops subnet while the initial invocation of the actions is audited and controlled in the IT automation platform.
+Its action runners would then execute within the `snet-management-agents` subnet while the initial invocation of the actions is audited and controlled in the IT automation platform.

 ## GitOps configuration

-The GitOps implementation in this reference architecture is intentionally simplistic.
+The GitOps implementation in this reference architecture is _intentionally simplistic_.
 Flux is configured to simply monitor manifests in ALL namespaces.
 It doesn't account for concepts like:

 * Built-in [bootstrapping support](https://toolkit.fluxcd.io/guides/installation/#bootstrap)
 * [Multi-tenancy](https://github.com/fluxcd/flux2-multi-tenancy)